ryanisaacg/arcade-engine/README.md

 	- Previous-frame keyboard and mouse state polling

 ##Roadmap
+- [ ] Cache the changes to the Polygon and Camera structs
+- [ ] Fix solid objects
 - [ ] Variable draw depths
 - [ ] Draw the spatial maps
 - [ ] Integrate Window and World into a single Game struct that makes creation easier